global-asp/asp-source/en/0249_tortoise-and-rabbits-journey-to-the-bats-party.md

 The journey started at 8:00 am.
 On the way to the bats party, tortoise told the rabbit that once they reach at the party, he will be called
-“All of you” and rabbit accepted it.
+"All of you" and rabbit accepted it.

 ##
 By 10:00am they were already at the party,